Launnish2001/Gesture-controller/README.md

 # Gesture controlled lamp
- Uleashing the power of apds-9960 gesture sensor to control a RGB lamp
+ Uleashing the power of APDS-9960 gesture sensor by developing a custom library to control WS2812b LED and develop patterns.